mtrencseni/rxe/README.md

 )
 ```

-Okay, but we also want to get the latitude and longitude.
+Okay, but we also want to extract the latitude and longitude, not just match on it.
 Let's extract them, but in a readable way:

 ```python
 coord = (rxe